The Best Dog Bowl Stand Australia - Raised Feeding Station Review

 That being said, puppies can benefit from elevated dog bowls too.
 The comfort they have eating this way can even aid digestion.

-For puppies, we recommend Smith Chu’s range of elevated dog bowls.
+For puppies, our team of independent experts recommend Smith Chu’s range of elevated dog bowls.

 Note: we only recommend the double and single bowl set.
-It is not advisable to buy a triple bowl set for two food bowls for two dogs and a water bowl in between.
+Our team of independent experts do not advise buying a triple bowl set for two food bowls for two dogs and a water bowl in between.
 There is not a big enough separation of the two food bowls for your dogs to feel comfortable.
 It is not ideal for them to eat so close together.

 We like that the bamboo platform provides a solid base for any spills.
 It looks pretty great too!

-The set comes with one of two ceramic bowls.
-Ceramic bowls are great they keep food and water fresher for longer due to their natural cooling properties.
+The set comes with one or two ceramic bowls.
+Ceramic bowls, which our number four choice ahead also boasts, are great they keep food and water fresher for longer due to their natural cooling properties.

 Best of all, the company offer a money-back guarantee should you be dissatisfied with the product for any reason.
 It’s a no brainer!